 It’s rather disappointing that the mids and highs are bundled into a singular category.
 Any adjustments made to the ‘Treble’ EQ will alter both the mid and high frequencies.

-To up to Audi’s MMI system, both Android Auto and Apple CarPlay are supported over a wired or wireless smartphone connection.
+To connect up to Audi’s MMI system, both Android Auto and Apple CarPlay are supported over a wired or wireless smartphone connection.
 If you’d prefer to connect over Bluetooth, the SBC and AAC codecs are supported only.

 Audi e-tron audio performance